 With Vibrio vulnificus illnesses, a person typically becomes infected if they have a cut or open wound exposed to brackish water that becomes contaminated with the bacteria.
 Symptoms include redness around the wound, swelling at the cut area, fever, tiredness and generally “feeling poorly,” McCombs said.

-In New Jersey, a man who had been crabbing near the Delaware Bay died earlier this month from a vibrio infection.
+In New Jersey, a man who had been crabbing near the Delaware Bay became ill earlier this month from a Vibrio infection.
 The family of Angel Perez said he made several trips to a hospital’s emergency room with redness and blistering on his legs.
-It was later discovered that vibrio bacteria had found its way into a cut or open sore on his leg.
+It was later discovered that Vibrio bacteria had found its way into a cut or open sore on his leg.

-Vibrio parahaemolyticus is more common in Virginia.
+The other type, Vibrio parahaemolyticus, is more common in Virginia.
 One can become infected after eating raw or undercooked shellfish.

 Symptoms include nausea, stomach cramping, vomiting, diarrhea and fever.
 Typically, symptoms show up 12 to 24 hours after being exposed.